The war in Ukraine – information for Staff

-The affected institutions in Russia and Belarus are being informed.
 The University has around 20 collaboration agreements within research that are now suspended, and no new agreements will be entered into with these countries under the current circumstances.

 Ongoing collaborations between researchers at the individual level may continue, but security policy aspects should be taken into account.

 Support for Ukrainian researchers

 The Government has now tasked the Swedish Research Council with gathering information on support that is available to researchers who leave Ukraine and come to Sweden.
 Swedish higher education institutions and research funding bodies have already launched a number of support initiatives.
 A comprehensive list of options is published on the Swedish Research Council website.